MMesbahU/Weggis/Files/angsd.md

 * -doMajorMinor 4: force the major allele to be the reference (the minor is inferred)
 * -doMaf 1: major and minor are fixed

-Which are the output files?
+What are the output files?
 ```
 ->"Results/ALL.arg"
 ->"Results/ALL.mafs.gz"
 ```
 `.args` file is a summary of all options used, while `.mafs.gz` file shows the allele frequencies computed at each site.

-Have a look at this file which contains estimates of **Minor Allele Frequency** (MAF) values.
+Have a look at this file which contains estimates of allele frequency values.
 ```
 zcat Results/ALL.mafs.gz | head
 ```